metaversnova/AstraLink-Professional/README.md

                                        ⬇ Educational Purposes Disclosure ⬇

-- <bold> This tool is a tool that should be used only for educational purposes.
+- </bold> This tool is a tool that should be used only for educational purposes.
 I do not hold any responsibility for any misuse! </bold>
+- </bold> View the License for more information about AstraLink ’’Swift’’ being licensed under the MIT License. </bold>

 <hr style="border-radius: 2%; margin-top: 60px; margin-bottom: 60px;" noshade="" size="20" width="100%">